Paul D. Stroop: Naval aviation assignments

+In May 1932, as a young Lieutenant, Stroop rescued a critically ill seaman from an oil tanker in mid-ocean by Navy seaplane.
+He braved the dangers of a tropical storm to take a critically ill man from a choppy sea and deliver him to a hospital.

 From 1932 to 1934, he undertook postgraduate work at the Naval Academy.
 After completing his studies, he returned to Fleet assignments.
 He served from 1934 to 1936 with Bombing Squadron 5, aboard the carrier Ranger (CV-4).
 From 1936 to 1937, he was Senior Aviator aboard the cruiser Portland (CA-33).
 In 1937, Stroop gained his first experience in the Naval Aviation material establishment when he was assigned to the Navy's Bureau of Aeronautics (BuAer).
 He left BuAer in 1940 to join the staff of Admiral Aubrey Fitch, commander of Patrol Wing 2, based at Pearl Harbor, Hawaii.
 In 1940, Stroop became Flag Officer and Tactical Officer of Carrier Division 1 at San Diego.

 World War II

 After the United States entry into World War II, Stroop was transferred to Pearl Harbor.
 In 1942, he joined the staff of the Carrier Task Force, aboard Lexington (CV-2) at Pearl Harbor.
-From 1942 to 1943, he served as Planning Officer to the Senior Naval Commander, Air Force, South Pacific.